Skip to content

 Social media has radically changed the world - I don't think there's a person on this planet that would disagree with that.

 Social media is also in a bit of an upheaval phase right now.
-Twitter has been bought out by an insane billionaire intent on changing the company to a profitable free-speech haven, while Facebook is dumping billions of dollars into moonshot "metaverse" projects to maintain their relevance as their core product becomes less relevant.
+Twitter has been bought out by an insane billionaire intent on changing the company to a profitable "free-speech" haven, while Facebook is dumping billions of dollars into moonshot "metaverse" projects to maintain their relevance as their core product becomes less relevant.

 Social media giants typically have incentives that don't exactly line up with what the user wants to see in social media.